LaTeXBuddy/LaTeXBuddy/CONTRIBUTING.md

 _LaTeXBuddy_ is a Python-based application.

 -   **Required** for development
     -   [Python] version 3.7 or newer.
 It is recommended, that the newest version is used for development.
-At the time of writing it is `3.11.1`
+At the time of writing it is 3.11
-    -   [Poetry] is used for dependency management and building.
+    -   [tox] is used for environment management.
 You can install it using any method you like.
 Use the latest version
 -   **Needed for modules to work**
     -   [chktex]
     -   [languagetool]